A simple vegan chocolate cake, made with basic ingredients and perfect for any occasion.

 Instructions

-- Preheat the oven to 350 F. Grease two 8-inch square or round pans.
+- Preheat the oven to 350 F. Grease two 8-inch pans.
 Set aside.
 Stir together the flour, cocoa powder, baking soda, salt, optional chips, and sweetener in a bowl.
-(If your nut butter is not stir-able, gently heat until it softens.)
+If using almond butter, gently warm it until soft and easily stir-able.
 In a new bowl, whisk the oil or nut butter, applesauce or yogurt, water, and vanilla.
 Pour wet into dry and stir until just combined (don’t over-mix).
 Pour into the pans.Bake on the center rack for 25 minutes or until batter has risen and a toothpick inserted into the center of the cakes comes out mostly clean.
 (I like to take them out when still a little undercooked, let cool, then set in the fridge overnight.
 This prevents overcooking, and the cakes firm up nicely as they sit.)
 If you can wait, I highly recommend not tasting until the next day… this cake is so much richer and sweeter after sitting for a day!
 When ready to frost, go around the sides with a knife, then invert each cake onto a large plate.
 Frost separately, then place one cake on top of the other if a double-layer cake is desired.
 At this point you can also frost the sides if you wish.
 I linked a few of my favorite frosting recipes earlier in this post.View Nutrition Facts

 Notes